ejolly/pymer4/docs/contributing.rst

 Contributing
 ============
 Maintaining this package is tricky because of its inter-language operability.
 In particular this requires keeping up with API changes to Python packages (e.g. pandas), R packages (e.g. lmerTest) as well as changes in rpy2 (which tend to break between versions), the interface package between them.
 For these reasons contributions are **always** welcome!
+Checkout the `development roadmap on Trello <https://trello.com/b/gGKmeAJ4>`_.

 Feel free to ask questions, make suggestions, or contribute changes/additions on `github <https://github.com/ejolly/pymer4/>`_.
 If you do so, here are some general guidelines for structuring contributions:

 Code Guidelines
 ---------------